 In regards to keeping the propellants at the right temperatures during long flights to Mars, Musk said in 2017:

 The main tanks will be vented to vacuum, the outside of the ship is well insulated (primarily for reentry heating) and the nose of the ship will be pointed mostly towards the sun, so very little heat is expected to reach the header tanks.
 That said, the propellant can be cooled with a small amount of evaporation.
 Down the road, we might add a cryocooler.

-Starship also has fan-shaped solar panels to provide electrical power.
-Furthermore, the ship will be equipped with several rows of small windows and one large window near the nose.
+Starship renders also show fan-shaped solar panels to provide electrical power and several rows of small windows and one large window near the nose.